 Like any other art form out there, hand lettering can seem quite complicated and too hard to do.
 But when it comes to art, the best thing to do is to learn, apply, and retry for a better result.

 No one gets good just overnight!
 However, that is where the resource materials come in.
-Such best books for hand lettering are there to help out budding artists with the proper learning structure to master hand lettering.
-These are some of the essential factors to look at to pick out the right best hand lettering books for beginners!
+Such the top-rated books for hand lettering are there to help out budding artists with the proper learning structure to master hand lettering.
+These are some of the essential factors to look at to pick out the most suitable hand lettering books for beginners!

 The Right Concepts